 Sure, you purchased life insurance to protect the ones you love, but given the cost of coverage and stakes involved, it is well within your right to ask: Who’s protecting you?

-Indeed, consumers spent $152 billion on life insurance premiums in 2015 (the most recent year for which data are available), according to information provided by market research firm S&P Global Market Intelligence,
+Indeed, consumers spent $186 billion on total life insurance premiums in 20208, according to information provided by market research firm S&P Global Market Intelligence.

 All expect that the company they entrusted with their family’s financial well-being will make good on their commitment, but few take steps before they buy to protect their own interests.
 And it may be wise to understand the regulatory framework within which companies operate in order to know what recourse there is should things go awry.